petercb/k3os/README.md

 ### `write_files`

 A list of files to write to disk on boot.
-These files can be either plain text, gziped, base64 encoded, or base64+gzip encoded.
+These files can be either plain text, gzipped, base64 encoded, or base64+gzip encoded.

 Example